HYAdonisCoding/DaterHorizontalView/README.md

-# DatePickerHorizontal
+# DaterHorizontalView
-This is a DatePicker Horizontal View.
+This is a dateView like a horizontal of datePickerView.